“Summer means happy times and good sunshine.”

-- Better late than never – if you happen to have your holiday at the end of the season, this saying might be appropriate – you have managed to enjoy the summer and it’s the most important, isn’t it?
+- Better late than never.
+If you happen to have your holiday at the end of the season, this saying might be appropriate.

-- A picture is worth a thousand words – you can use this saying talking about a popular tourist attraction which you have seen with your own eyes, and of course it’s much better to see than to hear or read about it.
+- A picture is worth a thousand words.
+You can use this saying talking about a popular tourist attraction which you have seen with your own eyes, and of course it’s much better to see it than to hear or read about it.

-- The grass is always greener on the other side of the hill/fence – it’s so typical of us to think that the best place is not where we live.
-So, next time you visit such a cool place, you can use this proverb to describe your feelings.
+- The grass is always greener on the other side of the hill/fence.
+It’s so typical of us to think that the best place is not where we live.
+So, next time you visit a cool place like that, you can use this proverb to describe your feelings.

-- There is no place like home – do you ever feel homesick at the end of your holiday?
-Well, if you do, this saying describes your feeling best – East or West, home is best.
+- There is no place like home.
+Do you ever feel homesick at the end of your holiday?
+Well, if you do, this saying describes your feelings best – East or West, home is best.

 So, you are finally at the beach!

 By the way, do you know the difference between “at the beach” and “on the beach”?
 Consider the following situations: